The crisp pine-scented air. The crunch of rocky scree under your boots. The way the sunlight glints off a river in the valley far below you.

 Time: 3.5 hours

 The Sunshine Meadows trail will take you to a gorgeous meadow in the mountains filled with colourful wildflowers.
 These alpine areas are carpeted with glacier lilies and fireweed.
 Plus, with the snow-capped peaks of the Rockies as a backdrop, you will feel like you are living in a postcard.
+Ride the gondola and then the Standish Chairlift to over 2,400m (8,000 ft) — the highest lift-accessed sightseeing elevation in the Banff and Lake Louise area!
+It’s also the only chairlift with sightseeing access to 3 pristine alpine lakes.
+Please note that you’ll require a ticket for the gondola and chairlift.

 The best time of year to see the wildflowers in full bloom is in mid-June through August.
 In September the larches will turn yellow and red, giving another spectacular burst of colour.
 This fragile alpine meadow is covered in snow from October through to mid-June.
 Lonely Planet even rated this trail the number one hike in Canada.